FBGFi/eslint-config/README.md

 ## no-mutating-input-objects
 Directly mutating objects that are inputs of a function, or that are not in the same scope can cause unwanted side-effects.

+## no-deprecated-functions
+Allows marking certain function declarations and function calls as deprecated on global level.
+Useful when cleaning up code bases.
+Not enforced by default.
+Requires array of function names to be passed as second argument of options.